 Never lose sight of the fact you're moving about with all that extra fabric that you're not used to dealing with.
 If you're not careful, you can step on your hem in countless ways.
 Stepping on your hem is not only considered poor form, it can also result in ripping your skirt, pulling it down or even off, tripping you up and causing a face plant, or just plain getting it dirty.

 The biggest thing for me to get used to was the added width.
 You often need to go through the center of doorways, watch your skirts when closing doors, drawers, etc. Poles and things that stick out will catch your skirt.
 Its amazing what will catch onto a large skirt as you walk past various things; you swiftly learn what to avoid and how to take care.
 Wearing a beautiful skirt and looking beautiful and graceful in one has its price.
 Thank Goddess most stages are sparse of skirt hazards; but like dancing with a veil, watch out in restaurant and similar venues!
+I once had my skirt get caught in an audience member's folding chair at a performance where we entered through the audience.
+Thankfully, said audience member just happened to be Lana's husband, so he didn't panic and was able to extricate my skirt hem from his chair in time for me to make it onstage on time!

 Sitting in a Skirt